 Written exclusively for girls between the ages of 5 and 10, Kazoo is about to go from limited indie press to bookstores and airport kiosks everywhere.
 Mom and long-time magazine editor Erin Bried saw the absence of worthwhile periodicals for powerful little women to be.
-So, she created a publication highlights badass women in STEM fields, experiments to do at home, and crafts that aren’t just throwing glitter and macaroni on construction paper.
+So, she created a kids magazine highlights badass women in STEM fields, experiments to do at home, and crafts that aren’t just throwing glitter and macaroni on construction paper.

 Ages 5 – 10

 ChickaDee is sorta of like Reader’s Digest for kids.
 It offers a wide range of topics, like people and animal profiles (but sadly not people animals, like Pan), kid-friendly fiction, brain games, jokes, comics, and hot takes on topical kid stuff.
 And, like Reader’s Digest, they fit neatly on top of the potty.